 Lead Classes: General Information

-In MYOB Advanced, you can group leads into classes based on specific characteristics.
+In MYOB Acumatica, you can group leads into classes based on specific characteristics.
 The use of lead classes may help you quickly and effectively manage your marketing and sales processes, including lead acquisition, conversion of leads to opportunities, creation of customers, and preparation of financial reports.

 This topic provides information about lead classes.